songzhaozhe/dm/README.md

 python train.py -m LSTMModel
 ```
 You can also select the model and modify the training parameters with command line arguments as follow:
-* -m [BaselineModel|LSTMModel|LogisticModel] - the model you wish to train
+* -m [BaselineModel|LSTMModel|LogisticModel] - the model you wish to train.
+Default is BaselineModel.
-* -dir ... path to the dataset - don't required if you save your data in recommended way
+* -dir ... path to the dataset - unrequired if you save your data in recommended way.
-* -o ... the directory you wish to save the training result. default directory is ./model/model_name/test/
+* -o ... the directory you wish to save the training result.
+The default directory is ./model/model_name/test/
-* -ts 20 ... time step - how many ticks you wish to use to predict the price trend. this parameter is unmeaning for BaselineModel. default is 20
+* -ts 20 ... time step - how many ticks you wish to use to predict the price trend.
+This parameter is unmeaning for BaselineModel.
+Default is 20.
-* -bs 512 ... batch size - larger values usually speed up training however increase the memory usage. default is 512
+* -bs 512 ... batch size - larger values usually speed up training however increase the memory usage.
+Default is 512.
 * -tt 3 ... traverse time - how many time the train dataset will be traverse.
-An overfitting problem will happened if it's too big. default is 3
+An overfitting problem will happened if it's too big.
+Default is 3.
-* -ep 50 ... epoch number - our training use generator to create the data stream for training. larger epoch number will have more outputed training loss and acc information while the sample number in each epoch will be small. default is 50
+* -ep 50 ... epoch number - our training use generator to create the data stream for training.
+Larger epoch number will have more outputed training loss and acc information while the sample number in each epoch will be small.
+Default is 50.
 * -id 0 ...
-GPU id - required for computer with multi-GPU to choose which GPU to use. default is 0
+GPU id - required for computer with multi-GPU to choose which GPU to use.
+Default is 0.

 ### MSE trick
 If you want to use the MSE trick for training, make sure you have done the pre-processing for it.Then, run `train_reg.py` instead of `train.py`.
 The command line arguments they used are same.